dora

 What Are the Consequences of Non-Compliance with the DORA Regulation?

-Descriptions of potential consequences for violating the DORA regulation include:
+The description of potential consequences for violating the DORA regulation covers several areas.

 Fot. kreska_ / Agata Krajewska